BrianSchroer/react-jest-snapshot-helper/README.md

-# react-test-helpers
+# react-jest-snapshot-helper

-Test helpers for React.js snapshot and Enzyme testing
+Helper methods for Jest snapshot testing of React components